lenoncorrea/docker-nextcloud/README.md

 Run a simple command in root folder:
 "docker-compose up -d"

-**Change the necessary settings for your application in the "Dockerfile" file**
+**Change the necessary settings for your application in the "docker-compose.yml" file**